CazzoPMX/KKPMX/Readme.md

 To compile the project yourself, you need to install the following dependencies:

  - Tool-Chain
-    - The tool was compiled and tested with Python 3.8+.
+    - The tool was compiled and tested with Python 3.8+. (currently using 3.10)
-    - To use 'kkpmx_property_parse.py', you need to install ['cv2', 'numpy', 'blend_modes']
+    - To use 'kkpmx_property_parse.py', you need to install ['numpy', 'opencv-python', 'blend_modes']
     - To use 'kkpmx_handle_overhang.py', you need to install ['numpy', 'scipy', 'sympy']
+    - If scipy causes issues, install it manually from https://www.lfd.uci.edu/~gohlke/pythonlibs/#scipy
-    - Download [nuthouse01]'s tool (pre v6.0) and extract it somewhere
+    - I added all necessary files myself, but in case you are interested, they are based on [nuthouse01]'s tool (pre v6.0)
-    - Copy the contents of KKPMX's 'src' folder into '[nuthouse01]/python', overwrite if necessary.
+       - If you do it yourself, copy the contents of KKPMX's 'src' folder into '[nuthouse01]/python', overwrite if necessary.
 The changes in question are:
        - [morph_scale.py] `get_idx_in_pmxsublist()`: Extra argument to suppress 'Not found' warning to verify valid inputs when asking for materials.
        - [nuthouse01_core.py] `prompt_user_filename()`: Ignore "" around File-Paths to allow drag-drop of files into the CommandWindow.
        - [file_sort_textures.py] `main()`: Isolated initialization to allow calling with existing PMX instance.
        - [model_overall_cleanup.py] `main()`: Isolated initialization to allow calling with existing PMX instance.
        - [_alphamorph_correct.py] `template, template_minusone()`: Don't zero out morph colors.
+       - [_dispframe_fix.py.py] `dispframe_fix()`: Add additional morphs to a new 'moremorphs' display so that user-defined morphs are removed last when capping the list.
  - KK Mod
     - The Mod has been compiled and tested with .NET 3.5 (same as KK)
     - All necessary packages can be installed by "Restore Packages".